 Where to stay: Hostels, poshtels (fancier hostels with upgraded amenities), homestays, room sharing services like Airbnb, hotels and resorts are available all over the country, and they’re all considerably less expensive than you would find in the U.S. Hostels are a top choice for backpackers for both the inexpensive lodging (they run about $5 a bunk per night) and the social interaction.

-What to pack: Check the typical weather of the region you’ll be visiting, since it changes so much between areas, but generally, Hardie says you should pack:
+What to pack: Check the typical weather of the region you’ll be visiting, since it changes so much between areas, but generally, consider packing:

 - A good pair of walking shoes